hernantz/blog/content/its-the-competition-stupid.md

       "Competition motherfucker, do you speak it?".

 [^3]: "There is a theory which states that if ever anyone discovers exactly
       what the Universe is for and why it is here, it will instantly disappear and be replaced by something even more bizarre and inexplicable.
 There is another theory which states that this has already happened."

       ― Douglas Adams, [The Restaurant at the End of the Universe][3]

 [^8]: [Gross National Happiness][8]: The term was coined in 1972 by Bhutan's
       fourth Dragon King, Jigme Singye Wangchuck.
 Originally the phrase represented a commitment to building an economy that would serve Bhutan's culture based on Buddhist spiritual values, instead of western material development gauged by gross domestic product (GDP).

-[^9]: "Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our
+[^9]: "Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many
-      people need it sorely on these accounts.
+      of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one's lifetime."

       ― Mark Twain, [The Innocents Abroad/Roughing It][9]

+[^13]: Aparently we tend to overstate the importance of the individual genius
-[^13]: The Evolution of Everything, a book by Matt Ridley, argues that we
-       observe the decentralized, incremental, trial-and-error process of evolution in all human endeavors, including culture, law, business, and technology.
+       or leader while understating the gradual, cumulative nature of change.
+The Evolution of Everything, a book by Matt Ridley, argues that we observe the decentralized, incremental, trial-and-error process of evolution in all human endeavors, including culture, law, business, and technology.
+All this learning and knowledge is condenced in the [Cultural Intelligence][13] of a society.
-       Aparently we tend to overstate the importance of the individual genius or leader while understating the gradual, cumulative nature of change.
-       [Cultural Intelligence][13]
+       This might also explain why top-down solutions to alleviate extreme poverty are [often innefective][19].

 [^16]: The effects of regulation -- both benefits and costs -- are difficult to
        measure, particularly when considered in the aggregate.
 As a result, analysts often turn to indirect proxies to understand the reach and impact of regulations over time.
 Some of the statistics used to track aggregate regulatory activity over time are presented [here][16].

+[^18]: [Innovation][11] is often threatened by regulators who require licenses
-[^18]: Napoleon Bonaparte said: "My motto has always been: A career open to all
-       talents, without distinctions of birth", meaning that every person should not have artificial impositions or obstacles that prevent them from pursuing a career/goal, should they have the opportunity and capacity to do it.
+       or interfere with it through incentives and subsidies.
+Napoleon Bonaparte said: "My motto has always been: A career open to all talents, without distinctions of birth", meaning that every person should not have artificial impositions or obstacles that prevent them from pursuing a career/goal, should they have the opportunity and capacity to do it.

-       [Permissionless innovation][11]
+[^19]: Plans not always go as expected.
+Sometimes is because the solution was
+       narrow-focused on solving just one side of the equation, and the solution backfires because afected agents react.
+For example, a minimum wage law is focused in getting workers paid more, yet this could increase prices consumers have to pay and increase the willingness of shops to [replace employees with self-service kiosks][7], affecting existing a future employees that were supposed to be benefited by this regulation.
+       Another example is environmental legislation forces industries to use/sell energy efficient products, in hopes of reducing energy consumption and polution, just to later find out that this leads to a [greater demand of energy][20].

 [1]: https://www.linkedin.com/pulse/survive-game-business-needs-update-rules-tim-o-reilly "To survive, the game of business needs to update its rules"